-The Company completed the sale of its Life Sciences segment's Advanced Bioprocessing business in October 2018 pursuant to a definitive agreement that was signed in September 2018.
-The Company recognized a pre-tax gain on the sale of approximately \$335 million which was recorded as a component of Other operating income, net in the first quarter of fiscal year 2019.
+In October 2018, the Company completed the sale of its Life Sciences segment's Advanced Bioprocessing business.
+The Company recognized a pre-tax gain on the sale of approximately \$335 million which was recorded as a component of Other operating expense, net in the first quarter of fiscal year 2019.